bob1de/hass-apps/docs/apps/schedy/index.rst

 * advanced heating setup based on day, time, presence etc.
 * motion, daylight and time-triggered lights
 * controlling roller shutters based on time, sun and wind conditions
-* morning and good night routines for different weekdays
 * ... and much more

 This documentation is written for both beginners that want to get